Español English

 They are deciduous shrubs with thin green stems that reach 2 meters (6.56 feet) in height.
 The leaves are toothed, light green and oval-lanceolate in shape.
 The showy yellow pom-pom-shaped flowers appear in spring and can bloom until mid-summer.

-They are used to create bushy clumps, to form hedges, and in large pots for terraces and patios.
-If they have supports they can be climbers.
+Japanese kerria is used to create bushy clumps, to form hedges, and in large pots for terraces and patios.
+If it has supports it can be climber.

 Kerria japonica can grow in full sun and semi-shade exposures.
-They do not resist the intense and continuous cold.
+It does not resist the intense and continuous cold.

-They can grow in any type of soil but prefer that they are well drained and contain organic matter.
+Miracle marigold bush can grow in any type of soil but prefers that they are well drained and contain organic matter.
 Planting is done in autumn or spring.

 Water moderately all year long waiting for the substrate to be dry.
 In summer water regularly to keep the substrate moist (never overwater).